Building a product-led growth strategy can seem complicated, but it doesn't have to be.

 The Enterprise Product Success Formula in a Product-Led Growth Strategy

 So, we know the principles that make a great product-led growth strategy, but what are some of the finer details?

 Of course, your product should be a great experience at every stage, but there are some key milestones and features that you should focus on to ensure your product-led growth strategy is a success.

-A consumer grade product experience is easy, effortless, and enjoyable.
-Key to this is mastering the first interaction.
+A consumer-grade product experience is easy, effortless, and enjoyable.
+The key to this is mastering the first interaction.
 Set user expectations instantly so you can engage and guide users consistently to their first moment of value.

 Capture users' desired outcomes, too.
 If you understand the customer’s desired outcome as part of your onboarding process, you can personalize their journey and create the best possible product experience for them.

 And build a nurture track.
 This means mapping your users' journeys and nurturing them along the way with best practices, webinars, community, and in-app guidance.

 Contextualize the features that are most relevant to and helpful for users.